-Remembering ‘Cupcake’ at a Birmingham funeral
+Hundreds mourn slain girl at funeral in Alabama’s major city

 BIRMINGHAM, Ala.
-(AP) — Hundreds of people have packed an Alabama church for the funeral of a girl who police say was killed after her Oct.
-12 kidnapping from a Birmingham birthday party.
+(AP) — Hundreds of people packed an Alabama church to overflowing Sunday for the funeral of a girl who police say was killed after being kidnapped from a birthday party.

-The funeral of 3-year-old Kamille McKinney began Sunday afternoon at New Beginning Christian Ministry in Birmingham.

-The crowd filled the 700-seat church less than 10 miles from a public housing project where the girl known as “Cupcake” was abducted.
-A fellowship hall was used to seat the overflow of mourners.
+The funeral of 3-year-old Kamille McKinney was held at the New Beginning Christian Ministry in Birmingham.
+That 700-seat church is less than 10 miles (16 kilometers) from a public housing project where the girl, also known as “Cupcake,” was abducted Oct.
+12. A fellowship hall was used to seat a large overflow crowd amid a program marked by tears, somber prayer and joyous gospel music.

-The child’s body was found amid garbage 10 days later.
+McKinney’s body was found amid garbage 10 days after the abduction.
 Authorities have charged a man and a woman with kidnapping and capital murder in her death.

+The child’s disappearance and the subsequent discovery of her body prompted an outpouring of sympathy throughout the city and beyond.

 Most Read Stories